armory/docs/content/en/cd-as-a-service/tasks/iam/manage-role-client-cred.md

 1. Navigate to **Access Management** > **Client Credentials**.
 1. Find the credential you want to update.
 Click the **pencil icon** to open the **Update** screen.
 1. In the **Update** screen, place your cursor in the **Select Roles** field and click.
 1. Select a role from the drop-down list.
 Repeat if you want to assign the credential more than one role.
-Selected rolcleares appear below the **Select Roles** drop-down list.
+Selected roles appear below the **Select Roles** drop-down list.
 1. Click the **Update Credential** button.

 ## How to revoke a role